Fabian-R/Enumeration-Lab/README.md

 - Operative System Linux
 - Nmap, network mapper tool used for network discovery and security auditing.

+## Enumeration

+Enumeration is the process of systematically probing a target for information.
+It's a crucial tool for hackers.
+This information can help them target attacks more effectively and minimize collateral damage.
+Enumeration is one of the most important steps in ethical hacking because it gives hackers the information they need to launch an attack.
+For example, hackers who want to crack passwords need to know the usernames of valid users on that system (CrashTestSecurity.com, 2022).

+When it comes to network security, enumeration is a key process.
+By enumerating a system, you can gain a better understanding of that system and how it works.
+This knowledge can then be used to exploit vulnerabilities and gain access to confidential data.

+### Enumeration Techniques
+Several techniques can be used for enumeration, and the specific method depends on the type of system you are targeting.
+The most common methods include:
+Email IDs and Usernames: This involves collecting information about a system by identifying email addresses and usernames.
+This information can be used to brute-force passwords or gain access to sensitive data.
+Default Passwords: Another common method is identifying default passwords that may not have been changed.
+Exploiting these default credentials allows access to systems that are not properly secured.

+Successful enumeration can provide details like:
+- Operating System Details
+- Network Infrastructure Details
+- Valid Usernames
+- Machine Names
+- Shared Resource Names
+- Directory Names
+- Printer Names
+- Web Server Details

+This practical case will demonstrate how to scan for active hosts in a network using the Nmap tool on a Kali Linux system.

 ## Steps
 1. Launch Kali Linux with root privileges.
 2. Execute the following command to initiate the scan: nmap -sP 192.168.01/24